approvals/ApprovalTests.cpp/doc/Tutorial.md

 ### What just happened?

 Approval Tests keeps its expected result in an external file.
-When you run, it reads this file to do its verification.
+When you run the test, it reads this file to do its verification.

 If it matches, the test passes, and everything is finished.